The Logos: The Meletic Testament (Chapter 28 The Beginning Of Life)

 182. It is not a preternatural force—it is the structure within which forces operate, the context that gives them meaning to the Logos and the Nous.

-183. The beginning is not a divine origin—it is the emergence of relation into form, of motion into pattern.
+183. The beginning was not a divine origin—it was the emergence of relation into form, of motion into pattern.

-184. It is not a sacred threshold—it is a structural shift, observable in the behaviour of matter and energy.
+184. It was not a sacred threshold—it was a structural shift, observable in the behaviour of matter and energy.

 185. Matter does not reflect divinity—it reflects relation, shaped by proximity, interaction, and persistence.